MySQL HeatWave User Guide

 The following dialect parameters are applicable to

-and Parquet
+CSV and Parquet file

 formats.

-: Supported as of MySQL
+embed_model_id: Supported as of MySQL

 9.3.2.
 Lets you specify the embedding model for

-columns in the
+VECTOR columns in the

 table.
 You must specify a model